8 Non-Touristy Things to Do in NYC

 While Manhattan is home to so many world-famous spots; I find that too many people prioritize seeing the typical sights while they’re in New York City rather than living the life of a local, and when traveling – it’s always important to spend some time not running around the city with a crazy long to do list.

-When you’re tired of shopping in Times Square, strolling fifth avenue, and checking off conventional landmarks like the Empire State Building and the Statue of Liberty…
+When you’re tired of shopping in Times Square, strolling Fifth Avenue, and checking off conventional landmarks like the Empire State Building and the Statue of Liberty…

 … here are a few other ideas.